wp-plugins/jonradio-multiple-themes/readme.txt

 1. Plugin's Settings page

 == Changelog ==

+= 5.0.2 =
+* Remove /downgrade/ directory in case it caused the reported PCLZIP_ERR_BAD_FORMAT errors

 = 5.0.1 =
 * Fix All Pages and All Posts by complete rewrite of Theme Selection logic for those Advanced Settings